Suicide Prevention Training

 1. Each participant will be able to recognize the early suicide warning signs.
 Myths and widely held views about suicide will be discussed.

 2. Each participant will know what to say and how to ask about suicidal ideation when they see a sign.

 3. Each participant will have the ability to refer to local resources and get the help that is needed.

 4. Each participant will be able to help others get the early professional assessment and treatment necessary.

 How is the program delivered?

-QPR is available at Balanced Life Skills one time each month.(see schedule) You may also contact Anne Arundel County Partnership for Children, Youth and Families and make arrangements for a facilitator to provide training at your location for a group.
+QPR is available at Balanced Life Skills .(see schedule) You may also contact Anne Arundel County Partnership for Children, Youth and Families and make arrangements for a facilitator to provide training at your location for a group.

 How Long Does the Training Take to Complete?

 QPR Training typically takes about 1 – 1.5 hours.
 Think about it — in just 1.5 hours, you’ll have the information you need to better protect every student, family member and friend you know.
 Much like CPR has saved so many lives of individuals until professional help could take over, so too QPR saves lives by ordinary citizens with early intervention.
 All gatekeeper training is offered FREE of charge.